Bemjo/OBS-RTX-SuperResolution-Gallery/README.md

+# This is an example gallery repository for [OBS-RTX-SuperResolution](https://github.com/Bemjo/OBS-RTX-SuperResolution)

 ## All Examples using Super Resolution use Strong, and using Upscaling has Strength set to 0.15.
 Artifact Reduction is Disabled.

 Examples: